-In late 2017, Chinese 3D printer manufacturer JGAurora released its new 3D printer model to the market.
-The JGAurora A5 3D printer differs in many ways from its smaller brother, the A3.
-Review the facts here.
+In late 2017, Chinese 3D printer manufacturer JGAurora released its new model, the A5, to the market.
+It differs in many ways from its smaller brother, the A3.
+Review the facts of thehere.

 The A5 offers a totally new design and even different features from the smaller and cheaper JGAurora A3.
 The machine is one of the many medium-sized FDM 3D printers for small budgets – but with some interesting twists.

 Don’t miss: 20 Best Cheap DIY 3D Printer Kits in Spring 2018

 Please note that this is not a proper JGAurora A5 review, as All3DP’s editorial team hasn’t taken an in-depth look at the printer yet.
 But can provide you with insights on the specifications and opinions from the 3D printing community.

 The specifications of the JGAurora A5 3D printer read similar to most other low-cost 3D printers.

 Please be advised that these specifications are subject to chance.

 The JGAurora A5 is a big machine – if you want to add it to your workshop, you’ll definitely need to clear some space.
 The printer itself is capable of producing prints as big as 305 x 305 x 320 mm, which puts it in the range of the popular Creality CR-10 (300 x 300 x 400 mm, in-depth review here).

 The JGAurora A5 3D printer comes partially assembled.
 All you have to do is to mount the Z-Axis to the base part, set up the spool holder, make sure set the machine to the proper voltage for your country.
 The whole process shouldn’t take longer than 1 hour.